jmcnamara/mdbook_rust_xlsxwriter/src/examples/right_to_left.md

-# Right to left display
+# Right to left display: Set a worksheet into right to left display mode

-This is an example of using rust_xlsxwriter to create a workbook with the default worksheet and cell text direction changed from left-to-right to right-to-left, as required by some middle eastern versions of Excel.
+This is an example of using `rust_xlsxwriter`to create a workbook with the default worksheet and cell text direction changed from left-to-right to right-to-left, as required by some middle eastern versions of Excel.